elhackeado/user-management/README.md

 ### 5. Run Applicatoin
     Switch to main project directory and run the following command:
         `flask run`
-After successfull run it will show the similar output on the console as below:
+After successfull run it will show the below output on the console:
 ```
 Environment: production
 WARNING: This is a development server.
 Do not use it in a production deployment.